 It’s not enough just to save for retirement.
 You also need to make sure your money lasts once you quit working.

 How long you stretch those dollars depends on variables such as your age at retirement, your health and inflation.
 A healthy lifestyle and savvy career maneuvering can help you manage the first two challenges.
-But many people don’t pay enough attention to inflation, says Steven Kaye, CFP and president of American Economic Planning Group.
+But many people don’t pay enough attention to inflation, says Steven Kaye, CFP and founder of AEPG Wealth Strategies.